LezWatch/LezWatch/_writing/characters.md

 * Use an alias/alternate name if they're better known by that (ex: Thirteen, Adam Torres)
 * If a character switches names during the show you can use the 'first' name first and separate with a slash (ex: Moira/Max)
 * If the character has only one name, and it's really common that's okay WordPress will add a `-2` to the post name
 * If you find someone's name, update the name and the slug (ex: Courtney / `courtney` became Courtney Brown / `courtney-brown`).
-Since we have Yoast SEO, it redirects it for us.
+Since we have Yoast SEO, it can be used to redirect the old post name.

 ## Content

 The post content should be short and to the point.
-Keep it to two or three sentences unless you're Sara Lance.

 ## Sidebar

 <img align="right" src="/assets/images/characters/sidebar.jpg">

-## Character Photo
+### Character Photo

 Pick the best headshot you can.

-## Internal Notes

-You can leave a Staff Note.
-Generally this is for take down requests, so we can know why a page was removed and what the data was before.
-It doesn't show up publicly.

 ## Additional Data